 Shinedown is a hard rock band originally from Jacksonville, Florida.
 Founded in 2001, they first made their impact with an acoustic cover of [[Music/LynyrdSkynyrd "Simple Man"]], and ballooned in popularity from there.
-They have released four albums, and are currently working on a fifth.
+They have released four albums, and are currently working on a fifth and a new movie.

 They contributed songs to the soundtracks of ''Film/TheExpendables'', ''Film/AliceInWonderland'' (the 2010 movie), and ''Film/TheAvengers''.